ssl-hep/ServiceX_frontend/README.md

   - Windows: `cache_path: "C:\\Users\\gordo\\Desktop\\cacheme"`
   - Linux: `cache_path: "/home/servicex-cache"`

-- `minio_endpoint`, `minio_username`, `minio_password` - these are only interesting if you are using a pre-RC2 release of `servicex` - when the `minio` information wasn't part of the API exchange.
-This feature is depreciated and will be removed around the time `servicex` moves to RC3.
 - `backend_types` - a list of yaml dictionaries that contains some defaults for the backends.
 By default only the `return_data` is there, which for `xaod` is `root` and `uproot` is `parquet`.
 Allows `servicex` to convert to `pandas.DataFrame` or `awkward` if requested by the user.

 All strings are expanded using python's [os.path.expand](https://docs.python.org/3/library/os.path.html#os.path.expandvars) method - so `$NAME` and `${NAME}` will work to expand existing environment variables.